Remi-Gau/McGurk_prior_code/README.md

 ### Requirements
 At the moment this runs under matlab (2018a) and SPM12 (v7219) but I am struggling to make some of the SPM toolboxes play nice with octave (or even with 4D nifti files...
 Yup in 2018 this still happens).
-I have therefore forked the original repository and added those forks as submodules to the repository as I sometimes need to add some octave related fix to them.
+I have therefore forked the original repository of those toolboxes and added those forks as submodules to the repository as I sometimes need to add some octave related fix to them.

 ### How to run the code